 “Charles Rennie and Margaret McDonald Mackintosh were a significant part of my history of architecture classes.
 Their work resonated with me for reasons I couldn’t identify at the time.
-I now know it was the combination of the Scottish vernacular with the emerging arts and crafts modernism.
-For me, that’s Regional Modernism: modern design based on historic forms and materials that reflect a region.
-It is design for the needs of people as individuals who want to live in art as they see it, rather than a one-size-fits-all machine.”
+I know now that it was the combination of the Scottish vernacular with the emergence of arts and crafts in modernism.
+For me, that’s Regional Modernism: modern design based on historic forms and materials that reflect a region, and design for the needs of people as individuals who want to live in art as they see it, rather than a one-size-fits-all utilitarian machine.”
 Steve Chambers, AIA

-This home is sited on a trapezoidal lot on its own ‘modernist island’ in a traditional urban Dallas neighborhood.
-The home’s design was inspired by the restraint and economy of modernist, Charles Rennie Mackintosh, an early 20th century Scottish architect, designer, water colorist, and artist.
-His work, alongside that of his wife, Margaret Macdonald, had an influence on European design movements, particularly Art Nouveau.
+This home is sited on a triangular lot on its own ‘modernist island’ in a traditional urban Dallas neighborhood.
+Its design was inspired by the restraint and economy of modernist, Charles Rennie Mackintosh, an early 20th century Scottish architect, designer, water colorist, and artist.
+His work, alongside that of his wife, Margaret Macdonald, had an influence on European design movements.
+Mackintosh was a the Scottish Arts and Crafts bridge between Art Nouveau and Art Deco.
 He was born in Glasgow and attended the Glasgow School of Art, where he met his wife and design partner.
 Margaret Macdonald is credited with the “Glasgow Style” in the Art Nouveau movement.
 Though history has marginalized her, Charles said, “Remember, you are half if not three-quarters in all my architectural work.”
 And reportedly said of her, “Margaret has genius, I have only talent.”

 Mackintosh was fascinated with 20th century Japanese art (Japonisme) because of its: simplicity and minimalism rather than ostentatious accumulation; its honest forms and natural materials; and its use of texture, light, and shadow rather than pattern and ornament.
 In European and Western style design, furniture was used to display the wealth of its owner.
 The value of the piece was established by the length of time a craftsman spent on its creation.
 In Japanese arts, design focused on the quality of the space and its ability to evoke calm on the interior.